bgrsquared/d3-react-squared/README.md

 - Provide a clean API to create and update charts (from ANY component!).
 - Parametrize charts
 - Be lightweight
+- Provide a way to share events between charts (and using a wrapper: any component!)
+- Provide access to a charts library (we currently offer [c3js](http://c3js.org), as of v0.2.7)
 - Provide a limited set of examples in this repo and make it easy to the users to add their own custom charts

 We believe that especially the last bullet is helpful to teams separate concerns and have maintainable solutions.